kellpossible/blog/content/adventures/020-AthursRangesTraverse.md

 ## The Approach

-Evie's parents live near Hobart, and they offered to host us upon arriving there by plane on \<insert day of week\>.
+Evie's parents live near Hobart, and they offered to host us upon arriving there by plane on Friday.
 Evie's mum was very kind to offer to drive us to the beginning of the hike the following morning.

 The first day was hard going with very heavy packs.
 Crawling under, around or over the many fallen trees required patience and